jlr581/finite_difference/README.md

 ## CITATION

-Jason Roberts, Meshless weighting coefficients for arbitrary nodes: the efficient computation to machine precision using hyper-dual numbers, Advances in Engineering Software, (submitted)
+Jason Roberts, Meshless weighting coefficients for arbitrary nodes: the efficient computation to machine precision using hyper-dual numbers, Advances in Engineering Software, 2024, doi:10.1016/j.advengsoft.2024.103753